npm/cli/docs/lib/content/configuring-npm/package-json.md

 ### peerDependenciesMeta

-When a user installs your package, npm will emit warnings if packages specified in `peerDependencies` are not already installed.
 The `peerDependenciesMeta` field serves to provide npm more information on how your peer dependencies are to be used.
 Specifically, it allows peer dependencies to be marked as optional.
+Npm will not automatically install optional peer dependencies.
+This allows you to integrate and interact with a variety of host packages without requiring all of them to be installed.

 For example: